tgross/blog.0x74696d.com/_posts/2015-03-04-go-get-considered-harmful.md

 ## "Vendoring" / Godeps

 This is the practice (of which Godeps is a variant) of sticking all your dependencies in your source code repo and committing them.
 Which means that upstream changes need to be individually downloaded to each source repo.
-Godeps at least give you a way to list your packages, which is a start.
+Godeps at least gives you a way to list your packages, which is a start.

 But you don't want every upstream commit in your repo's commit history, so this is typically done by just blowing away the commit history.
 Or you end up with git submodules, which are brittle as hell.